tnc-ca-geo/animl-ml/README.md

 ## `Deploy a model endpoint using AWS Sagemaker Notebook`

 When you deploy model endpoints to Sagemaker, AWS starts an EC2 instance and starts a docker container with in it optimized for serving particular model's architecture.
-You can find Phython Nodetbooks to facilitate the deployment of models in the ```notebooks/``` directory of this repo.
+You can find Python Notebooks to facilitate the deployment of models in the ```notebooks/``` directory of this repo.

 To deploy a model endpoint, start up a Sagemaker notebook instance in AWS, associate this repo with it, and step through one of the deployment notebooks in the ```notebooks/``` directory to get started.